Analysis | Job growth will slow during a Biden presidency: The easy gains are almost gone

 Data from the Transportation Security Administration shows that the number of passengers lining up at TSA checkpoints has fallen in recent days.
 After a promising start to the much-reduced fall travel season, air travel is back to a third of what it was at the same time last year.

 The reservation app OpenTable shows a similar pattern.
-Restaurant activity had been picking back up but slipped in October as the pandemic gained steam and diners stayed home.
+Restaurant activity had been picking back up but slipped in October as the pandemic surged and diners stayed home.
 Now it stands at about half its usual level.

 One way to think about pandemic-era unemployment benefits is that the government is paying workers to stay home to limit the spread of infection.
 If pandemic-related benefit expansions aren’t renewed before they start to expire in December, Americans could be forced to return to workplaces before it’s safe to do so.
 That could create a vicious cycle of infection, Glassdoor senior economist Daniel Zhao said.